atomisthq/docs/docs/quick-starts/project-templates/shell/your-first-editor.md

 ## Next?

-Take your Atomist Project Editor skills to the next level by adding another editor and then reusing your existing `PackageMove` editor...
+Take your Atomist Project Editor skills to the next level by adding another editor and then [reusing your existing `PackageMove` editor by running it](calling-an-editor.md)...

 ## You might also be interested in...